Structure of the skin

 How to pick the correct SPF

-If your skin is very sensitive or fair or you have a family history of skin cancer or you consume photo-sensitizing medicines, you may require a sunscreen with a higher SPF.
+If your skin is very sensitive or fair or you have a family history of skin cancer or you consume photo-sensitizing medicines, you may require a sunblock with a higher SPF.

 The following SPF guide helps you to determine the appropriate SPF according to your skin type:

 - Very Fair: Skin burns easily and never tans

 - Fair: Skin burns easily and tans minimally